hengyuan-hu/vqa/readme.md

+Bottom-Up and Top-Down Attention for Visual Question Answering

 This is a implementation of the VQA system described in "Bottom-Up and Top-Down Attention for Image Captioning and Visual Question Answering" (https://arxiv.org/abs/1707.07998) and "Tips and Tricks for Visual